Motion Picture Film Guidance: Important Characteristics of Motion Picture Film Formats

 What Are Some Important Characteristics of Motion Picture Film Formats?

 Kodak released the first flexible transparent roll film in 1889.
 Using the new film, technical innovators created cameras and projectors that recorded a series of still images and displayed them to audiences by shining a beam of light through the film and projecting it on a screen.
-Unlike audio and video formats, which regularly become obsolete as technology moved on, the motion picture film has been standardized for over a hundred years.
+Unlike audio and video formats, which regularly become obsolete as technology moves on, motion picture film has been standardized for over onw hundred years.

 The first thing to do when you think you may have a film that needs preservation, is confirm that the object is, in fact, a motion picture film.
 Over time, the words "film" and "video" have come to be used interchangeably, but they are different media with different preservation needs.
 When opening a container of film in uncertain condition, lift the lid so that it is facing away from the face to prevent the inhalation of any byproducts of deterioration.

 - A film will usually be in a flat roll, and is likely to be in a plastic or metal can.
 A film may be on a reel if it was run on a projector in the past.

 - There are small holes on one or both sides of the film (called perforations)

 - Film is readable to the naked eye.
 When held up to a light, you will be able to see images on the film.
 A video requires playback equipment to see any images.